 Spartan Theater Company

 Meeting Information: TBD.
-Interested students should see the advisors; students can join throughout the year.
+Interested students should see the advisors, or inquire in the Band room; students can join throughout the year.

 Student Council allows students to get involved in what’s going on within the school community.
 Students are welcome to attend meetings at any time throughout the year; no signups are necessary.